jsgoller1/c-programming-language/README.md

 I have _not_ tried to hold to the text as closely as possible at the cost of writing straightforward code; e.g. I may use structs in my solutions in chapter 5 despite them not being introduced til chapter 6.

 ## Running via Makefile
+The Makefile system is divided into three parts:
+* Chapter-specific Makefiles containing specific patterns for building and testing individual exercises.
+* A `vars.mk` containing build settings; you can toggle valgrind, static analysis, and tests from this file.
+* A top level Makefile tying everything together; all exercises should be built in the top-level directory of the repo.

- its own target (e.g. `make 5.4` will make exercise 4 in chapter 5). `make all` compiles all exercises, and runs some with test input.
-Some exercises are refactored into their own shared subprograms when warranted; e.g. 5.14 - 5.17 are all about the `sort` program, so they exist in `ch-5/sort/`.
-Makefile targets exist for these solutions independently.
+Every exercise either has its own target (e.g. `make 5.4` will make exercise 4 in chapter 5) or is grouped into a subproject with its own target (e.g. 5.14 - 5.17 are all about the `sort` program, so they exist in `ch-5/sort/` and are built with `make sort`).
+Chapters also have their own targets (e.g. all exercises from chapter 6 are buildable with `make ch-6`), and `make all` builds everything.

 ## Top Highlights
 * `ch-8/malloc_j/` - a storage allocator / the final boss of K&R